Kuadrant/kuadrant-operator/doc/user-guides/simple-rl-for-app-developers.md

 <br/>

 In this guide, we will rate limit a sample REST API called **Toy Store**.
 In reality, this API is just an echo service that echoes back to the user whatever attributes it gets in the request.
-The API listens to requests at the hostname `api.toystore.com`, where it exposes the endpoints `GET /toys*` and `POST /toys`, respectively, to mimic a operations of reading and writing toy records.
+The API listens to requests at the hostname `api.toystore.com`, where it exposes the endpoints `GET /toys*` and `POST /toys`, respectively, to mimic operations of reading and writing toy records.

 We will rate limit the `POST /toys` endpoint to a maximum of 5rp10s ("5 requests every 10 seconds").